Managing pages

 If you want to change the position of the page in the tree view, follow these steps:

-1. In CMS, go to Contents, select the icon next to page you want to move.
+1. In the backoffice, go to Content, select the icon next to page you want to move.

 2. Select Do something else.